AutoFlowResearch/SmartPeak/README.md

 - Choose the corresponding directory with `Change dir`.
 The path to example folder can be shortened to f.e. `/data/GCMS_SIM_Unknowns`
 - Select the sequence file
 ![Sequence](images/sequence_file.png)
+- The integrity of the loaded data can be checked with `Actions | Integrity checks`.
+The results of the integrity checks can be viewed with `View | Info`.
 - Edit the workflow with `Edit | Workflow`.
 You have an option to cherry pick the custom workflow or to choose the predefined set of operations.
 For example, the workflow steps for GC-MS SIM Unknowns are the following:
 ![Workflow](images/workflow.png)
 - View and verify the workflow steps and input files with `View | [table]`.
 ![InputTablesWorkflow](images/SmartPeakGUIWorkflowTable.png)
 - The explorer panes can be used to filter the table views with `View | Injections or Transitions`.
 Click on the checkbox under plot or table to include or exclude the injection or tansition from the view.
 ![InputTablesSequence](images/SmartPeakGUISequenceTable.png)
+- Changes to any of the input files can be made by reloading a modified .csv version of the file with `File | Import File`.
 - Run the workflow with `Actions | Run workflow`.
 Verify or change the data input/output directories before running the workflow.
 ![RunWorkflowModal](images/SmartPeakGUIRunWorkflowModal.png)
 - The status of the workflow can be monitored with `View | info`.